m1010j/async-explorations-writeup/README.md

 ![Stacer asyncBusy Chromium 13][stacer-async-busy-chromium-13]

-(As before, flare up of CPU3 towards the beginning happened when I switched to my screenshot tool.)
+(As before, the flare up of CPU3 towards the beginning happened when I switched to my screenshot tool.)

 For whatever reason, when it matters, Chromium-based browsers decide to forego parallelism.